FactomProject/FactomDocs/whitepaper.md

 Data is organized into block structures, and combined via a Merkle trees.
 Every 10 minutes, the data set is frozen and submitted to the Bitcoin network.
 Since Bitcoin has an unpredictable block time, there may be more or fewer than one Factom time stamp per Bitcoin block.

 Bitcoin internal header block times themselves have a fluid idea of time.
-They have a 2 hour flexibility from reality [1](https://en.bitcoin.it/wiki/Block_timestamp).
+They have a 2 hour flexibility from reality [[1](https://en.bitcoin.it/wiki/Block_timestamp)].
 Factom will provide its own internal time stamps which conform with standard time systems.
 Since Factom places high importance on time stamping, it will be a closely audited part of the system.

 The user data ordering will be assigned when received at the server.
 A federated server network bounds the assigned server to within a 1 minute time frame; the time between when a Factom block is opened and closed.
 The server is not allowed to time stamp its data collection outside of that time frame.
 On closing, the federated server network generates consensus and cumulatively time stamp each other's data.

 As a general note, the data could have existed long before it was time stamped.
 Factom only proves the data did not originate after the time stamp.

 The Merkle Root for the Factom block (effectively a time stamp) is entered into the Bitcoin blockchain with a spending transaction.
 The spend includes an output with an OP_RETURN.
-This method is the least damaging to the Bitcoin network of the various ways to time stamp data [2](http://bitzuma.com/posts/op-return-and-the-future-of-bitcoin/).
+This method is the least damaging to the Bitcoin network of the various ways to time stamp data [[2](http://bitzuma.com/posts/op-return-and-the-future-of-bitcoin/)].
 The first eight bytes of the available 40 following the OP_RETURN code would be a designator tag.
-The designator tag indicates the transaction could be a Factom tag.
+The designator tag indicates the transaction could be a Factom entry.
 Other qualifiers are required, but the tag eliminates most of the OP_RETURN entries that would otherwise need to be inspected.

 The Merkle Root time stamp will be entered into the Bitcoin blockchain by one of the members in the federation.
 The server delegated to time stamp the federation’s collected data creates a small BTC transaction.
 The transaction will be broadcast to the Bitcoin network, and be included in a Bitcoin block.
+Bitcoin transactions that look like Factom entries, but are not spent from an address known as a Factom server will be ignored.

 Bitcoin blocks are generated with a statistical process, as such, their timing cannot be predicted.
 This means that the time stamping done for entries within Factom is only roughly bound by the entries inserted into the Bitcoin blockchain, and thus Bitcoin time stamping system.
 The real value of inserting these values  into Bitcoin is to prevent anyone from generating false Factom histories in the future.
 Due to bad luck of Bitcoin miners, or slow inclusion of Factom transactions, there could easily be an hour or more between when the Factom state is frozen for a particular Factom block and when the Bitcoin transaction that secures that Factom block is mined into a Bitcoin block.